 Lagoa do Fogo can only be accessed by a vehicle at the top at the viewpoints of Miradouro da Bela Vista and Miradouro do Pico da Barrosa, however, Lagoa Sete Cidades and Lagoa das Furnas both have roads down to the base.
 Viewpoints around the Lagoa Sete Cidades area include Miradouro da Ponta do Escalvado, Miradouro do Pico do Carvão, and Miradouro da Vista do Rei.

-On the North Coast in Furnas Valley, visit the overlooks at the Pico do Ferro and Santa Iria Viewpoints.
+Visit the Pico do Ferro and Santa Iria overlooks on the North Coast in Furnas Valley.
 In the center of Furnas Valley is Lagoa das Furnas (Furnas Lake).
 Explore the volcanic origin of São Miguel at the Caldeiras da Lagoa das Furnas and see where the famous island dish “cozido das Furnas” is slow-cooked for over twelve hours in the volcano.
 The Caldeiras das Furnas nature preserve is right off Rua do Estaleiro in the middle of town where geothermal pools and geysers are easily seen from the car.
 Nonetheless, a barrier-free viewing area allows visitors to get out of the car and closer to the attraction.

 Ponta Delgada